Telstra has massively overhauled its phone plans – no more contracts or leasing

 As part of this shift, Telstra has done away with its unlimited data plan, which would previously have set you back $199 each month, regardless of which handset you paired with it.
 Similarly, there are no more options to lease a handset.

 As for excess data, none of the plans will automatically incur the extra charges associated with going over your prescribed allowance.
-Instead, download speeds will be capped at 1.5Mbps and there's no long an option to purchase extra data for use at uncapped speeds.
+Instead, download speeds will be capped at 1.5Mbps, and while there's no longer an option to purchase extra data for use at uncapped speeds, customers have the option to upgrade their plan at any point of the month and simply pay pro-rata.

 - Telstra will replace thousands of phone and internet plans with just 20